 COMMERCIAL ROOF MAINTENANCE & INSPECTION

 Regular roof inspections, maintenance, and cleaning can dramatically lower your overall facility costs, emergency requirements, and can prolong the life of your commercial roof.
-Dilmar Group recommends inspecting your roof at least twice a year, even more often in areas subjected to high winds, tornadoes, hail, and hurricanes.
+Dilmar Group recommends inspecting your roof at least twice a year, and more often in areas that are subject to high winds, tornadoes, hail, and hurricanes.
+For a roof inspection or maintenance, call us today for information or a quote.

 ROOF INSPECTION CHECKLIST